 Rich and his wife, Louise, raised their family in the house, owning it solely since 1972.
 They, along with other members of the family, owned the home for over 100 years.
 Rich was a lifelong resident of Hudson and lived in the home where he was born the majority of his life.
 He was a Hudson High School star athlete, WWII Navy veteran and a beverage store proprietor.
 Friends remember his love for golf.

 2020 to present: Peg’s Foundation

-In September 2020, Peg’s Foundation completed the purchase of the Baldwin-Buss House from the Merino family.
-Additionally included in the sale was an office building on the property built by Rich Merino, and his now vacant retail store building, also located on the .92 acre property.
+In September 2020, Peg’s Foundation completed the purchase of the Baldwin-Buss House and adjacent property from the Merino family.
+Included in the sale was an office building built by Rich Merino and a vacant retail store building sited on the .92 acres.
 By agreement, the Baldwin-Buss House Foundation will restore and operate the house.